Fanaperana/SandCode/README.md

 ### Introduction

-SnippetHub is a Tauri app built with Vue that allows developers to save code snippets locally on their computer.
+SandCode is a Tauri app built with Vue that allows developers to save code snippets locally on their computer.
 It is similar to GitHub Gist, but it is a standalone application that does not require an Internet connection.
-SnippetHub is designed to be lightweight and easy to use, with features such as syntax highlighting and search functionality.
+SandCode is designed to be lightweight and easy to use, with features such as syntax highlighting and search functionality.

 ### Screenshots